ThomasOwca/Tams-Pizzeria-.NET-Core-Web-App/README.md

 This web application uses the .NET Core 2.0 Framework.
 Utilized middleware pipeline - authentication, authorization, dependency injection, Entity Framework Core, etc.

 This web application is currently running live.
-A demo is available at <a href="https://tamspizzeria.azurewebsites.net/">Tams' Pizzeria</a>
+A demo is available at <a href="https://tamspizzeria.azurewebsites.net/">Tams' Pizzeria</a>.
+The live demo may or may not be up to date with current progress.

 *This is a continuous work in progress*